piwicode/piwicode.github.io/_posts/2013-08-01-Narrowing-gets-funny.md

 excerpt: Conversion from floating integer values is error-prone
 ---

-Write accurate calculation code requires to know about the border line case.
+Write accurate calculation code requires to know about the border-line cases.
-What happens when casting a `Float` into an integer, when the value overflows:
+What happens when casting a `float` into an `int`, when the value overflows ?

 {% highlight java %}
 int intValue = (int) Float.NEGATIVE_INFINITY;
 System.out.println(intValue);